BPrasad123/GoTo_Data_Science/Data_Science_Concepts/Loss-fuctions-and-Metrices.md

 ### **Classification** ###

-Before we dive into loss functions used in classification, we need to understand what Entropy is, as many loss functions are build using entropy.
+Before we dive into loss functions used in classification, we need to understand what Entropy is, as many loss functions are built using entropy.

 **What is Entropy?**
     Simply put, it is basically the amount of information needed to reduce the uncertainty about a sample drawn from a probability distribution.